Quarterly: 1 Azure, a cross Or; 2 Vert, a saltire Or; 3 Vert, a bend sinister Or; 4 Azure, a fess Or.

 Imaginary bearer: Arthur of Britain.

-Imaginary coat of arms of Logic with: a semicircular (round) base; the field in plain tinctures Vert, Gules, and Azure; the figures outlined in Sable and illuminated in Or and Argent; and the whole with a marbled finish.
+Imaginary coat of arms of Logic made in the following way: with the semicircular (round) base shape; the field in plain colour Vert, Gules, and Azure; its 5 figures outlined in Sable and illuminated in metals Or and Argent; and made with a raised-stroke effect.

 Blazon keywords: Tierced per pale, Vert, Gules, Azure, Mullet, Crescent, Or, Potent, Argent, In chief, In base and Motto (identification).